Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 _by Sabrael in_ ___Dark Ages___

 ## Preface
 In my many travels throughout these lands, the study of the divine has always fascinated me.
-A gift, inquisitiveness, the torment and delight of those licked by the flames of Deoch, which has lead me through many a daring adventure, delving the deepest of ruins and conquering the most formidable of libraries, all in a quest to record the nature of our cosmology for all to observe, wonder over and seek inspiration from.
+A gift, inquisitiveness, the torment and delight of those licked by the flames of Deoch.
+Inspiration has lead me through many a daring adventure, delving the deepest of ruins and conquering the most formidable of libraries, all in a quest to record the nature of our cosmology for all to observe, wonder over and seek inspiration from.

 In this work, several references will be made to Aphrodite’s [_Sects of Temuairan Faith_](../../../loures/Philosophy/Aphrodite-Sects-of-Temuairan-Faith.md), Angelique’s [_Obscurum ac Luminarium_](../../../loures/Philosophy/Angelique-Obscurum-ac-Luminarium.md), and Chloe’s [_Reflections on the Interactions Between the Gods_](../../../loures/Philosophy/Chloe-Reflections-on-the-Interactions-Between-the-Gods.md).
-Having combed through the library, these three works show the most relevance to finalizing and detailing all we know about the divine.
-As such, where relevant, citations will be marked with a †.
+These three works show the most relevance to finalizing and detailing all we know about the divine, and will be quoted often.
+As such, where relevant, citations for these three entries will be marked with a † - typically all three will apply.
 Additionally, illustrations will be provided when possible, but be warned that my humble gifts lie with the pen and harp, not with the brush.

 The origins and details of many of these deities have been gathered from folklore and handed down tales, as little can be found in the written works of Aislings for many of these lesser known deities.
-In addition, the nature of the divine will be examined through a discussion of the what and why of the octagram, what the relation is between faith and power, and lastly, a cursory introduction to the path of ascension.
+In addition, the nature of the divine will be examined through a discussion of the what and why of the Octagram, what the relation is between faith and power, and lastly, a cursory introduction to the path of ascension.

 ## Octagram Theory
 For a moment, indulge me in this flight of fantasy.
 Picture if you will, the vastness of the night sky, but with the familiar grounds we walk a far distant memory.
-We will call this great emptiness space, where one can see the stars and moons and suns that make up familiar figures that greet us from the night sky ([_Solanalein's "Realto I Laiocht Fior Na Spiere_](../../../loures/Lore/Solanalein-Realto-I-Laiocht-Fior-Na-Speire.md)).
-In this vast darkness, lit only by the twinkling of stars, see the octagram as a flat plane.
+We will call this great emptiness "space", where one can see the stars and moons and suns that make up familiar figures that greet us from the night sky ([_Solanalein's "Realto I Laiocht Fior Na Spiere_](../../../loures/Lore/Solanalein-Realto-I-Laiocht-Fior-Na-Speire.md)).
+In this vast darkness, lit only by the twinkling of stars, see the Octagram as a flat plane.

 It is there, on this plane, that Danaan made the great sacrifice to seal away Chadul for all eternity.
 What is speculated though, is the nature of this seal.
 How does it work?
 Many would say that Danaan has perished, but as we look around us, we can see her influence.
 Her light still shines.
 It is here that Danaan is chained, on this great seal, her light shining brightly to keep the darkness at bay.
-In this, in her wisdom and glory, Danaan enlisted the aid of what we now know as the gods of the octagram.
+In this, in her wisdom and glory, Danaan enlisted the aid of what we now know as the Gods of the Octagram.
 Ever at vigil, each for a different reason and purpose, the Gods of the Octagram stand in ritual, strengthening both Danaan and the ward which keeps the great darkness from arising.

-For a millennia they have stood, in silent vigil, channeling their will into the prison that has kept the dark lord from returning.
+For millennia they have stood, in silent vigil, channeling their will into the prison that has kept the dark lord from returning.
 In turn, we, as the inspired dreamers, so too channel our faith, prayers, pleas and thanks to each God of the Octagram.
 Such is the forging of the chain that binds the darkness, let us never forget.
 For should we fall, the Gods of the Octagram will diminish as well, and then too will Danaan's sacrifice be for naught.

 One surmises that this theory can be evidenced by direct review of the lands of Temuair.
 All around us, in this the one hundred and seventy first deoch, faith is in decline.
 The minions of Chadul brush against the borders of Chaos as the temples collect dust from disuse.
 Should this course not be corrected, I fear the darkness will envelop us all.